Author: Art Peterson

 Original Date of Publication: January 13, 2010

 What does it mean to be “smart” in a discipline?
 Does it mean knowing many facts?
 Does it mean understanding the discipline’s important theoretical ideas?
 Does it mean being able to understand what questions the discipline is meant to address?
-Perhaps it means to be able to create knowledge that addresses those very questions?
+Perhaps it means to be able to create new knowledge that addresses those very questions?

 It’s Moje’s belief that each discipline has its own literacy and that by stripping away the one-size-fits-all literacy “strategies” and engaging students in the way historians and scientists actually read and write, literacy learning will be central, no longer a side dish.